Northwestern Engineering Company

 Overview Morris Adelstein was born in Des Moines, Iowa on June 2, 1894.
 His parents had immigrated from Russia and settled in Des Moines, Iowa.
 His mother Bailey Adelstein Martinsky homesteaded land in South Dakota in 1910 and moved with her youngest daughters to Kadoka, South Dakota.
 Morris Adelstein graduated from Highland Park College in Des Moines with a degree in englineering.
 After serving in the Army as an engineer during World War I, he joined his mother in Kadoka and was elected as the county...

-Scope and Contents The Papers contain nine folders and one book, Paving the Way: The Life Morris E. Adelstein by Howard Shaff and Audrey K. Shaff (1970).
+Scope and Contents From the Collection: The Papers contain nine folders and one book, Paving the Way: The Life Morris E. Adelstein by Howard Shaff and Audrey K. Shaff (1970).
 There are eight folders of photographs and one folder with two issues of The National Jewish Monthly magazine (1944-1945).

 Overview The series contains photographs of Northwestern Engineering Company worksites and a photograph of Kadoka, South Dakota.